Skip to content

 [warning] unknown_env_vars: ["EMQX_AUTHENTICATION__ENABLED"]

-• In the same file, the value defined in the later section will override any previous key value.
+• Within the same file, values defined later will override earlier ones.

 TIP

-1. If you're using an older version of EMQX, specifically version e5.0.2/v5.0.22 or earlier(i.e. the cluster-override.conf file still exists in EMQX's data directory), then the order of priority for configuring your settings is as follows: emqx.conf < ENV < HTTP API(cluster-override.conf).
+1. If you're using an older version of EMQX (e.g., 5.0.2/v5.0.22 or earlier, where the cluster-override.conf file still exists), the priority order for configuration settings is: emqx.conf < ENV < HTTP API (cluster-override.conf).

-2. If you're upgrading from e5.0.2/v5.0.22 or earlier to the latest version of EMQX, the configuration overriding order will remain unchanged, cluster.hocon will not be created to keep compatibility.
+2. When upgrading from version 5.0.2/v5.0.22 or earlier to the latest version, the priority order remains unchanged, and cluster.hocon will not be created to maintain compatibility.

 3. The cluster-override.conf mechanism is removed in version 5.1.